mesonbuild/meson-python/docs/reference/pyproject-settings.rst

 :ref:`how-to-guides-meson-args` guide for for information on how to use them and examples.

+.. option:: tool.meson-python.allow-windows-internal-shared-libs

+   Enable support for relocating internal shared libraries that would be installed into the system shared library location to the ``.<package-name>.mesonpy.libs`` folder also on Windows.
+The relocation can be done transparently on UNIX platforms and on macOS, where the shared library load path can be adjusted via RPATH or equivalent mechanisms.
+   Windows lacks a similar facility, thus the Python package is responsible to extend the DLL load path to include this directory or to preload the shared libraries.
+See :ref:`here <internal-shared-libraries>` for detailed documentation.
+This option ensures that the package authors are aware of this requirement.

 .. option:: tool.meson-python.limited-api

    A boolean indicating whether the extension modules contained in the